rubyunworks/autoload/README.md

 ## Limitations

 Unfortunately it appears that it is impossible to get a 100% conforming implementation in pure-Ruby.
-See http://www.ruby-forum.com/topic/205612
+See http://www.ruby-forum.com/topic/205612.
+The issue it with `module Foo` and `class Foo` syntax.
+Ruby's autoload is triggered by these, but `const_missing` is not.

 ## [Instructions](#instructions)